 32.05 Condemnation for sewers and transportation facilities.
-In this section, "mass transit facility" includes, without limitation because of enumeration, exclusive or preferential bus lanes if those lanes are limited to abandoned railroad rightsof-way or existing expressways constructed before May 17, 1978, highway control devices, bus passenger loading areas and terminal facilities, including shelters, and fringe and corridor parking facilities to serve bus and other public mass transportation passengers, together with the acquisition, construction, reconstruction and maintenance of lands and facilities for the development, improvement and use of public mass transportation systems for the transportation of passengers.
-This section does not apply to town highways created or altered under ch.
-80 except as to jury trials on appeals under ss.
-80.24 and 80.25, nor to proceedings in 1st class cities under subch.
+In this section, "mass transit facility" includes, without limitation because of enumeration, exclusive or preferential bus lanes if those lanes are limited to abandoned railroad rights-of-way or existing expressways constructed before

+May 17, 1978, highway control devices, bus passenger loading areas and terminal facilities, including shelters, and fringe and corridor parking facilities to serve bus and other public mass transportation passengers, together with the acquisition, construction, reconstruction and maintenance of lands and facilities for the development, improvement and use of public mass transportation systems for the transportation of passengers.
+This section does not apply to proceedings in 1st class cities under subch.
 II.
 In any city, condemnation for housing under ss.
 66.1201 to 66.1211, for urban renewal under s.
 66.1333, or for cultural arts facilities under subch.
 V of ch.
 229, may proceed under this section or under s.
 32.06 at the option of the condemning authority.
+In any village, condemnation for housing under ss.
+66.1201 to 66.1211 or for urban renewal under s.
+66.1333 may proceed under this section or under s.
+32.06 at the option of the condemning authority.
 Condemnation by a local exposition district under subch.
 II of ch.
 229 for any exposition center or exposition center facility may proceed under this section or under s.
 32.06 at the option of the local exposition district.
-All other condemnation of property for public alleys, streets, highways, airports, mass transit facilities, or other transportation facilities, gas or leachate extraction systems to remedy environmental pollution from a solid waste disposal facility, storm sewers and sanitary sewers, watercourses or water transmission and distribution facilities shall proceed as follows:
+All other condemnation of property for public alleys, streets, highways, airports, spaceports, mass transit facilities, or other transportation facilities, gas or leachate extraction systems to remedy environmental pollution from a solid waste disposal facility, storm sewers and sanitary sewers, watercourses or water transmission and distribution facilities shall proceed as follows: